typst/packages/packages/preview/htlwienwest-da/0.1.0/README.md

 The function also accepts a single, positional argument for the body of the paper.

-The template will initialize your package with a sample call to the `ieee`function in a show rule.
+The template will initialize your package with a sample call to the `diplomarbeit`function in a show rule.
 If you want to change an existing project to use thistemplate, you can add a show rule like this at the top of your file:

 ```typ
 #import "@preview/htlwienwest-da:0.1.0": *